CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ### Port custom game options

 If your game/mod has custom game options, you have to port them yourself.
 To add controls in the game options panel, add `$CC-GO` prefixed list entries in `[GameOptionsPanel]`, then create their own sections.
-In example:

-In `GameOptions.ini` in previous versions:
+Example option in `GameOptions.ini` in previous versions:

 ```ini
 [MultiplayerGameLobby]